 And all the world at evening time

 Floats downwards through the gates of peace,

-In the second stanza the speaker begins by making some sweeping statements about death and what will be required for it to be as peaceful as she wants.
+In the second stanza, the speaker begins by making some sweeping statements about death and what will be required for it to be as peaceful as she wants.
 First, she says that “silence” is what she is really looking for.
 It is the best kind of “song” she could hear.
 This refers back to the first stanza where the speaker states that the “song” is glaring.

-Death will allow her to exist in a word where all voice are quiet.
+Death will allow her to exist in a word where all voices are quiet.
 Everyone will be mute and it will always be “evening time.”
 She sees this time of day as being an access point to the quiet of night.
 It is a gateway.

 Beyond the gloom of shadowy caves

 And breaks with quiet foamless waves